Equivariant Test-Time Training with Operator Sketching for Imaging Inverse Problems: Sketched Equivariant Imaging for Unsupervised Learning and Test-Time Training

 \subsection{Parameter-Efficient Network Adaptation (NA) via Optimizing Only the Batch-Norms}

-The EI and Sketched-EI can both be applied to perform network adaptation (NA) at test time.
-Instead of training from scratch, we can initialize EI and Sketched EI directly with the pre-trained network.
-Network adaptation is a very important auxiliary post-processing technique for imaging inverse problems, as the reconstruction networks may often be applied to new problems which are out of their training distributions.
+During TTT, one often restricts the optimization to a selected subset of the model parameters to prevent overfitting and improve computational efficiency.
+In this regard, inspired by the works of \cite{frankle2021training,mueller2024normalization}, we propose to update only the BatchNorm (BN) layers at the TTT stage.
+Batch Normalization (BN) is a widely used technique for stabilizing and accelerating deep network training.
+A BN layer standardizes its input activations by subtracting the batch mean and dividing by the batch standard deviation, and then applies a learnable affine transformation to recover the appropriate scale and offset.
+Formally, for an input signal $v$, BN computes

-Since the network is pre-trained under the NA setting, there is hope that we can adjust a few crucial parameters/layers.
-Inspired by the works of \cite{frankle2021training,mueller2024normalization}, we found an efficient approach for NA via only optimizing the BatchNorm (BN) layers for both EI and Sketched EI.
-The BN layers typically takes the form of:
+where $\mu$ and $\sigma$ are the empirical mean and standard deviation estimated from the current batch, and $\theta_1$ and $\theta_2$ are learnable parameters often referred to as the ``scale'' and ``shift''.
+During test-time training, batch statistics $(\mu,\sigma)$ are recomputed from the test input itself, thus capturing the feature distribution of the specific measurement.
+By updating only the affine parameters $(\theta_1,\theta_2)$ while keeping the rest of the network fixed, we provide a lightweight mechanism to adapt the model at inference time.

-where $(\te_1, \te_2)$ are trainable parameters, where the statistics parameters $(\mu,\sigma)$ are automatically computed on the fly while training.
-For the U-Net architecture we are using for EI and Sketched EI in the experiments, there are 22 BN layers.
-As a result of applying BN-only optimization on EI and Sketched EI for network adaptation tasks, we derive and name our new approaches BN-NA-EI and Sketched BN-NA-EI, which are remarkably efficient for network adaptation tasks.
-The details can be found in Algorithm~\ref{alg:BN-EI-DIP}.
+As a result of applying BN-only optimization on EI and SkEI for network adaptation tasks, we derive and name our new approaches BN-NA-EI and Sketched BN-NA-EI, which are remarkably efficient for network adaptation tasks.